What is canine osteosarcoma (OSA)?

 - Palliative care – 1 to 3 months

 The outcome of OSA can be improved if early diagnosis and treatment is achieved.
-One of the most important goals to treatment is to remove pain from your pet and ensure their quality of life is the best it can possibly be.
+One of the most important goals of treatment is to remove pain from your pet and ensure their quality of life is the best it can possibly be.